Business Flows

 - Removed the

-to make it more viable to use as an unbiased return type, instead of having to wildcard the types as<Happy, Sad, ?>
+Biasparameter fromBusinessFlowto make it more viable to use as an unbiased return type, instead of having to wildcard the types as<Happy, Sad, ?>.
+This is a breaking change. - Made the

-methods accept? extends BusinessFlow
+thenmethods accept? extends BusinessFlow.

 7.6.0